R3D-R4V3N/f1-prediction-2025/README.md

    python generate_2025_data.py
    ```

 Downloads FP3, qualifying and race information for every scheduled event in 2025.

+## Evaluation Metrics

+The training routine optimises mean absolute error on finishing position.
+During training and hold-out evaluation the script also reports:

+- **Spearman rank correlation** between predicted and actual results.
+- **Top 1 accuracy** – percentage of races where the predicted winner matches the real winner.
+- **Top 3 accuracy** – proportion of correctly predicted podium finishers.

 ## Repository Structure